 Orient real estate is some of the most expensive in Ohio, although Orient house values don't compare to the most expensive real estate in the U.S.

 Orient is a blue-collar town, with 41.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Orient is a village of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Orient who work in office and administrative support (16.49%), management occupations (9.28%), and sales jobs (8.25%).

 Also of interest is that Orient has more people living here who work in computers and math than 95% of the places in the US.

 Being a small village, Orient does not have a public transit system used by locals to get to and from work.

 The people who call Orient home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Orient residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Orient include English, Irish, Scottish, and Pennsylvania German.
+The greatest number of Orient residents report their race to be White, followed by Asian.
+Important ancestries of people in Orient include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Orient is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Thai.